luizgringo/bueno_fe_luiz_exercise/README.md

 - Add Card Image Placeholder for Teams and Users.
 - Improve Layout and User Experience.
 - Adds search component to teams page.
+- Corrects all application tests, removes the `__tests__` folder from the pages folder and adds the respective tests in the context of each page

 OBS: I tried to use the `avatarUrl` that comes from the `users` endPoint to display their respective avatars, but all the images that were coming were broken.
 So i used `https://pravatar.cc/` to serve as a avatar placeholder.